Featured image: Donald Trump, the President of the United States.

 If we command no understanding of a topic, our opinions will be shaped without the aid of truth.
 Furthermore, we may be the most intelligent beings in the Universe but we’re still humans who share characteristics with our ancestors.
 We have been programmed by nature; predisposed to be fearful, loyal, proud, untrusting, and so forth.
 Feelings, therefore, can override the desire to decipher facts through reason.

 Someone who is greatly patriotic, for example, may put Britain’s interests way ahead of others’ despite the many things we have in common with all humans of all colours and creeds.
 This isn’t to say that feeling a sense of loyalty to your country is necessarily a bad thing: it can unite people in times of adversity, whilst national pride can improve peoples’ welfare.
 Nor is it an exclusive feature of those lacking intelligence.
 Far from it.
 Nevertheless, outright patriotism is irrational and doesn’t require factual information to manifest, even though facts are often essential to determining optimal outcomes for people and society.

 The real truth of a matter, then, can be immaterial with respect to belief.
 Fair enough.
 But it’s this that allows the spread of information to be perverted, for beliefs can be swayed; facts can’t.
 Hence a new kind of truth has prevailed: the truth we want to hear.

 Feeding you what you want to hear

-There are many ways to deliver truths which people are more prone to believe; and modern society has become well-equipped to distribute information to them—information which suits dominant attitudes and creates rife conditions for the post-fact wildfires we see today.
+There are many ways to deliver truths which people are more prone to believe; and modern society has become well-equipped to distribute information to them—information which suits dominant attitudes and creates ripe conditions for the post-fact wildfires we see today.

 The so-called echo chamber is one such conveyor, whereby we confine ourselves to spaces where our own ideas are espoused and repeated.